CAU-COE-VEICLab/Recurrent-Attention/SwinUNETR&nnFormer-MAM/README.md

 ### nnFormer-MAM & SwinUNETR-MAM

-**nnFormer-MAM and SwinUNETR-MAM are to replace all Self-Attention in Swin-Unet's encoder with Memory-Attention and apply In-Stage Transmission Strategy (ISTS).
+**nnFormer-MAM and SwinUNETR-MAM are to replace all the Self-Attention in the above encoder with the Memory-Attention and apply the In-Stage Transmission Strategy (ISTS).
 Note that we only replace Self-Attention and keep the design of Swin-Transformer, such as `shifted windows, relative position encoding`, etc.**

 Our code is based on 3D UX-Net, if you need to use it, please be sure to reference us and 3D UX-Net(https://arxiv.org/abs/2209.15076)!

 I hope this will help you to reproduce the results.

-We propose **3D UX-Net**, a pure volumetric convolutional network to adapt hierarchical transformers behaviour (e.g. Swin Transformer) for Medical Image Segmentation with less model parameters.

  ## Installation
  Please look into the [INSTALL.md](INSTALL.md) for creating conda environment and package installation procedures.